Contact Us 1-800-596-4880

 All requests to the Anypoint MQ Broker API count against your monthly quota.
 Requests include sending, receiving, and acknowledging messages and operations on queues and exchanges.

-For more information about Anypoint MQ billing, see Viewing Usage Graphs.
+For more information about Anypoint MQ billing, see Viewing Anypoint MQ Usage Data.

 Anypoint MQ doesn’t use messageReceiptCount and billableUnitCount for billing, and you can safely ignore them.
 Anypoint MQ uses messageReceiptCount to determine the message units displayed on the MQ Usage page; billableUnitCount is an internally used value set to the same value as messageReceiptCount.